FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 > Replace `--driver=bridge` with `--driver=overlay` if you have [swarm mode enabled (you should!)](#swarm-and-overlay)
 {: .prompt-tip }

-Create a new Stack for an external Traefik service and modify your existing for use with internal services only (or however best fits your implementation).
+Create a new Stack for an external Traefik service and modify your existing one for use with internal services only (or however best fits your implementation).
 Each Traefik instances will get only one entrypoint based on where traffic comes from IE External -> entrypoint for [Cloudflare Tunnels](#cloudflare-tunnels-integration) only, Internal -> entrypoint for 80/443 with local dns.
 Make sure to add each instance of the respective network you just created.

 ```yaml
 services: